chendoy/chat-project-ISE182/README.md

 "todo" comments in the code means uncompleted feature we need to implement.

-What is left to do?
+What is left to do? (update this on the go)

 - handling error/exceptions